LuukvE/Luuk-Accounts/README.md

 # Auth
+A complete authentication and user management solution.

+## Functionality
-Allow users to sign up and sign in manually or with Google.
+- Users can sign up and sign in manually or with Google
+- Users can manage other users, through groups and permissions
+- The system can send email verification and forgot password emails

 ## APIs
 - [x] **Google OAuth 2.0:** Enables Google Sign-in